 Many genera of orchids are available at the sale.
 Cattleyas, dendrobiums, phalaenopsis, vandas, oncidiums and others are available.
 Most are potted, a few are mounted and some are bare-root and need potting.
 All are healthy plants.
 It is best to get to the sale early for the best choices.
 Other plants may be offered as well.

 Many plants for sale are not in bloom but members of the society are present to offer information about the care and growing habits of the plants.
 Culture sheets about each genus are available at the sale.
 These publications are from the American Orchid Society and explain what each genus needs as far as light, watering, fertilizing and general care.

-Four Orchids That Were Available At The 2014 Naples Orchid Sale
+The Four Orchids Below Are Available At The 2015 Naples Orchid Sale

 Bl.
 (Brassolaelia) Yellow Bird